 By default, the Fortnite replays are recorded and saved as MP4 files.
 By clicking Preference > Output and select other video formats.

 After recording Fortnite replays with FonePaw Screen Recorder, you can then share the recorded MP4 files to YouTube, Vimeo, or other platforms.
 Before uploading the Fortnite match replays, you may want to edit the replay videos to make them look better to your audiences.
-PawEditor, a video editor that can trim or combine videos, add audio to videos, add subtitles, and more, can make your Fortnite replays more fun.
-Read: How to Edit Videos on PC.
+FonePaw Video Converter Ultimate, a basic video tool that provides features to trim or combine videos, add audio to videos, add subtitles, and more, can make your Fortnite replays more fun.
+Read: How to Edit Videos on PC (opens new window).

 If a match replay is not working because it is corrupt, here is a trick that may help you fix it.
 However, the trick doesn't work for all users, moreover, some users found that opening the repaired replays crash the Epic Game Launcher.
 So you are using the following trick at your own risk.